bakunawa-ops/Bakunawa-Sec/README.md

 ## Welcome to Jong Pairez GitHub Pages

-IT Specialist with a background in Research and Design.
-Integrates artistic practice with end-user computing by applying creative approaches in working around technology.
-Loves listening to Death Metal and enjoys hacking inexpensive single-board-computers to simulate Enterprise IT Infrastructures for learning vulnerabilities.
+Jong Pairez is an IT Specialist with a background in Research and Design.
+He integrates artistic practice with end-user computing by applying creative approaches in working around technology.
+Loves listening to Death Metal and enjoys hacking inexpensive single-board-computers to simulate recent vulnerabilities in Enterprise IT Infrastructures.
+This GitHub page is his simple laboratory for Bakunawa-Sec.

-### Markdown
+### Bakunawa-Sec

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Laboratory for simple things related to anything IT.

 ```markdown
 Syntax highlighted code block